×

 Table of Contents

-If your organization is still using a legacy system like Solaris SPARC, you know the risks and costs of maintaining it.
-Right?
+If your organization is still using legacy hardware like SPARC, you are likely aware of the risks and costs associated with maintaining it.

-With our Charon-SSP emulator, you can seamlessly run Solaris-based systems on Azure.
-The emulator can create virtual replicas of Sun-4m, Sun-4u, or Sun-4v SPARC family members on standard x86-64 Linux physical computers or hypervisors.
+Running Solaris on Azure is made seamless with Stromasys Charon.
+This powerful hardware emulator creates virtual replicas of Sun-4m, Sun-4u, or Sun-4v SPARC family members, allowing them to operate on standard x86-64 Linux physical computers or hypervisors.

 As a Microsoft partner, our engineers collaborate closely with the Azure team to guide businesses step-by-step through the entire migration process.
 Leveraging our expertise and Azure’s robust cloud infrastructure, you can move your Solaris workloads to Azure without any modifications.

-Why Choose Charon-SSP to Modernize Solaris on Azure Cloud?
+Why Choose Charon-SSP to Run Solaris on Azure Cloud?

 When talking about running Solaris on Azure Cloud, Charon stands out as a top choice for several reasons.